 The staff of the Kugelman Honors Program serve as dedicated Honors advisors to students in the program.

 Honors advisors are available to all students in the Kugelman Honors Program to discuss Honors-related advising concerns.
-Students classified as freshmen, and those with an undecided major, will see First Year Advising advisors as their primary advisor; students classified as sophomores, juniors, and seniors will see their major/departmental advisor for primary advising functions including registration and Advising PIN releases.
-A student's status can be verified through MyUWF.
+Students will first meet with a First Year Advising or major/minor advisor.
+Student's can verify their academic advisor can be verified in Navigate.

-Failure to meet this requirement will result in being placed on probation in the Honors Program.
-If an Honors student fails to achieve a 3.0 G.P.A. for two consecutive semesters, the student will become academically ineligible to be a member of the Honors Program.
-Students who do not complete an Honors course for two consecutive semesters (not including summer semester) will be terminated for non-participation.
+To maintain active standing within the Kugelman Honors Program, all students must uphold a minimum 3.0 GPA at UWF.
+Falling below this threshold will result in being placed on probation in the Honors Program.
+If an Honors student fails to achieve a 3.0 GPA for two consecutive semesters, they will be deemed academically ineligible to continue as a member of the Honors Program.
+Similarly, failure to complete an Honors course for two consecutive semesters (excluding summer semesters) will result in termination for non-participation.